Nicabate Transdermal Patches

 When applying the patch, avoid touching eyes and nose.

-Press the patch firmly onto the skin with palm of your hand and hold in place for 10 seconds, then wash hands well to remove any traces of nicotine.
+Press the patch firmly onto the skin with the palm of your hand and hold in place for 10 seconds, then wash your hands well to remove any traces of nicotine.

 Dispose of the transparent protective covers carefully, away from children or pets.

 When replacing the NICABATE Patch, choose a new skin site.
 Do not apply to previously used skin site for approximately one week.

 You can swim, bathe and shower for short periods with the patch on.
 It is best not to use soap on the patch or skin immediately surrounding the patch as the soap may increase nicotine absorption.

 If the patch peels off you may use a strip of adhesive tape to secure it.
 The patch is effective as long as it is against your skin.